microsoft/onnxruntime/docs/tutorials/mobile/superres.md

 8. Add the method to perform inference

-   This method is calls the heart of the application: `SuperResPerformer.upscale()`, which is the method that runs inference on the model.
+   This method calls the method that is at the heart of the application: `SuperResPerformer.upscale()`, which is the method that runs inference on the model.
 The code for this is shown in the next section.

    ```kotlin
     private fun performSuperResolution(ortSession: OrtSession) {